Write your Will for free

 Stuart and Brenda care for two of their adopted children who have learning difficulties.
 They are unpaid carers, and long-term supporters of Caring Together.
 Stuart is also Caring Together’s Chair of Trustees

-They already had a simple mirror will written back in the 1970s, but realised that this needed updating after the changes to their lives over the years, including the adoption of their three children.
+They already had a simple mirror Will written back in the 1970s, but realised that this needed updating after the changes to their lives over the years, including the adoption of their three children.
 Find out more about why Stuart and Brenda decided to get so involved in supporting unpaid cares, and how this led them to leave a gift in their Will to Caring Together.

 Read the full story